Guided tour in Seville

 Do you have availability?

-We will confirm our availability after receiving the reservation request.
-We are a large team of official guides so there will be no problem to find a colleague available.
+I will confirm my availability after receiving the reservation request.
+If I am not available on that date ,we are a large team of official guides so there will be no problem to find a colleague available.

 The tour Unmissable Seville stars at the Royal Alcázar, an ancient Arab fortress of the 10th century that has been used and expanded by Christian kings from the time of the conquest of the city by Christianity to the present day.
 In fact, the word Alcazar means fortified house in Arabic.
 A wonderful place where Game of Thrones or movies like 1492 The conquest of paradise has been filmed.

 This wonderful place has hosted kings and governors of the Umayyad Caliphate, the Almohad Empire, the Kingdom of Castile and Leon and later Spain for more than a thousand years.
 Sumptuous synthesis of Mudéjar, Gothic and Renaissance architecture.
 Its courtyards, halls and gardens leave you breathless.
 We will learn about the history of Peter I who ordered the construction of the Mudéjar Palace, the underground baths of his lover María de Padilla or the incredible Hall of Ambassadors.

 Later, we will continue to unveil the secrets of the spectacular Seville Cathedral, the most important and majestic in Spain.
 This church houses in its interior the tomb of Columbus, hundreds of works of art of enormous sculptural and pictorial value and the largest altarpiece of Christianity.
 You will also discover numerous curiosities, such as empty tombs, stolen paintings or the Virgin to which the sailors who left for their routes of discovery of new lands beyond the Atlantic Ocean entrusted their lives.